SeriousOldMan/Simulator-Controller/Docs/Team Server.md

   6. Details for a given pitstop

      You will get a summary of a given pitstop, when you select it in the *Pitstops* tab, incl. tyre wear data.
+This report is only available for pitstops, that already have been performed.
+You can identify performed pitstops by the small check in the corresponding row.
+Planned pitstops are shown without this check.
 The amount of infomration provided here depends of the data available for the current simulator.

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%2016.JPG)